 1. Respect his judgment

-The men were really touchy about this.
-A man deeply needs the woman in his life to respect his knowledge, opinions, and decisions—what I would call his judgment.
-No one wanted a silent wallflower (not would I advocate that!), but many men wished their mate wouldn’t question their knowledge or argue with their decisions all the time.
-It’s a touchy (and difficult) thing in these liberated days, but what it rea3lly comes down it is their need for us to defer to them sometimes.
+A man deeply needs the woman in his life to respect his knowledge, opinions, and decisions—what I would call his judgment… many men wished their mate wouldn’t question their knowledge or argue with their decisions all the time.
+It’s a touchy (and difficult) thing in these liberated days, but what it really comes down to is their need for us to defer to them.

 Several men confessed that they felt like their opinions and decisions were actively valued in every area of their lives except at home.
 Some men felt that their comrades at work trusted their judgment more than their own wives did.
 Also, while a man’s partners or colleagues will rarely tell him what to do (they ask him or collaborate on the decision instead), more than one wife has made the mistake of ordering her husband around like one of the kids.